omarjarkas1997/RestApiWithNode/README.md

 Set up the **app.js** file by requiring the modules installed and running the express app on port 3000.

-# Setting up user Authentication and registeration
+# Setting up user Authentication and registration

 Registering a new user